Revd Paul Stein

 I am passionate about people growing and developing in their relationship with Jesus, and it’s a real joy and privilege to see people exercising their gifts that God has given them to grow the church.

 I love sports and for some relaxation time, I enjoy watching most sports.
-My particular interests are in cricket, rugby, cycling, golf, snooker and motorsports."
+My particular interests are in cricket, rugby, cycling."

 "I grew up in Beverley, a town near Hull in East Yorkshire before spending time in other places and then moving to Derbyshire for 11 years.